UWB-ACM/Hackathon-Docs-2020/_docs/coc.md

 If your project uses visuals or program elements that your team didn't create from scratch, you are expected to attribute credit to the original author(s).

-Please use common sense, and take this opportunity to showcase your own individual creativity.
+Please apply common sense in situations not defined in this code of conduct.
+Take this opportunity to showcase your own individual creativity.

 ### Consequences